Retail advertising is one of those terms which recently gained some serious popularity, but what does it actually refer to?

-Getting back to the basics, a retailer tries to promote his brand through various ways of advertising, in an attempt to convince people to visit and shop from their store.
+Getting back to the basics, a retailer tries to promote his brand through various ways of advertising, with the help of a branding agency, in an attempt to convince people to visit and shop from their store.
 The advertisement they initiate attracts potential customers, acting as a catalyst.

 This is the tricky part: the advertisement they use must be visually appealing to end-users, while it needs to communicate the right message efficiently and trigger the customers’ buying intent.

 In the end, it’s all about increasing sales.
 And this wouldn’t be possible without some of the things retail advertising does very well.
 These things are encouraging impulse buys, introducing new products and promoting sales, supporting cross-promotions, informing customers or capturing their contact information, as well as point-of-purchase promotional materials.

 Point-of-purchase materials can include posters, counter cards, product displays, window banners, danglers, register toppers, shelf-talkers, menu-board posters, illuminated displays, neon signs and any other visual item that promotes products at the retailer's location.